-Remember, most of the foods kids are allergic to fall within the categories of the Big 8, or the most common food allergies for kids.
+Remember, most of the foods kids are allergic to fall within the categories of the Big 8, now recognized as 9 food allergens with the inclusion of sesame, or the most common food allergies for kids.

 If your child has multiple food allergies, you’ll be scanning this list for a few food allergens.

 Always check the ingredient label for an itemized list of potential food allergens, and call the manufacturer when in doubt.
 It’s not unusual for a food to change its ingredients!